 - anti-anxiety drugs

-- cough medicine
+- cough medication

 - antibiotics, if an infection is involved

 Some people may need oxygen to help them breathe.
-Oxygen can also speed the reabsorption of air in the mediastinum.
+Oxygen can also speed up the reabsorption of air in the mediastinum.

 Pneumomediastinum is more common in babies who:

 - are on a mechanical ventilator to help them breathe